MTA Maryland logo

 MTA Maryland Routes and Service

 MTA Maryland operates four modes of transit within its boundaries, including commuter rail service under the “Maryland Area Regional Commuter” brand, aka MARC, and bus, subway, and light rail service under the BaltimoreLink brand, as well as a new light rail line in Western Maryland known as the Purple Line.
 Most of MTA’s services operate to or within the city limits of Baltimore, but some local buses, as well as the Light RailLink, operate out to Glen Burnie, BWI Airport, and Anne Arundel County.
+MTA Maryland also oversees commuter express service through the state of Maryland and into Washington D.C.
 MARC Trains on the Brunswick Line do not serve the city of Baltimore.

-• BaltimoreLink – These bus routes operate to/through the city of Baltimore.
+With the BaltimoreLink system, all fixed bus routes that operate to/through the city of Baltimore and Baltimore County are branded as BaltimoreLink, and use specific “Link” route labels and colors depending on their service..
 All BaltimoreLink routes use MTA Maryland branded buses.
 Buses on these routes come out of bus divisions from within the city of Baltimore.

 • LocalLink.
 These are neighborhood-centric local bus routes and can be identified as numbers from 21-39 and 51-95.
 The higher numbers (51-95) operate to the outskirts of the city, whereas the lower numbers (21-39) are crosstown routes.